Our Post Enlightenment, Neo Religious World and the Proof of God

 It’s ironic that David, a man after God’s own heart, knew these things, but the people of God generally often did not.
 David was a man after God’s own heart, but the Israelites on the whole were often stiff-necked, as Stephen said.

 I find it ironic that people who try to interpret and apply the Bible in the most literal way fall on opposite ends of the spectrum.
 Fundamentalists and atheists both tend to interpret the Bible literally.
 They are the two sides of the same interpretive coin.
+The only difference is that one side believes every part of it, and the other side believes none of it.

 At the end of the passage quoted above, the Lord poses the rhetorical question, “Did not my hand make all of these things?”
-Does anyone literally believe that God’s hand made the universe?
-(Only one hand?)

-I would venture to guess that nearly everyone understands this phrase to be allegorical.
+I would venture to guess that everyone understands this phrase to be allegorical.
 Yet, there are so many things in the Bible that people try to take and apply literally that are, perhaps, not as obviously allegorical.

 I’ve heard the counter statement that we cannot pick and choose the things we believe out of the Bible.
 We must believe every word of it, or reject all of it.
-This is the literalist approach – all or nothing.
+This is the fundamentalist/literalist approach – all or nothing.
 Never mind that a verse like the one quoted above is clearly not intended to be taken literally!

 Not to pick on “fundamentalists” (whatever that term might mean), but those people we tend to label with that term tend to push a very literal interpretation of Scripture.
-They, in a sense, double-down on the “facts” stated in the Bible and believe everything.
+They, in a sense, double-down on the “facts” stated in the Bible and attempt to believe “everything”.
 Many atheists dig in on the same literal way of interpreting the Bible, but they believe none of it.
 They both approach the Bible the same way, but one believes 100% and the other believes 0%.

 Continue reading “Taking the Hand of God, Literally; How We Read the Bible”